 But several years later, can they explain what Noah’s Ark, Joseph’s Coat of Many Colors, the Parting of the Red Sea, and David & Goliath have to do with Jesus, and why these are relevant to their faith today?

 Fixed Point Foundation, in their nationwide survey of Secular Student Alliance members, found that this lack of connected understanding was one of the most significant reasons that college-age atheists had left Christianity.
 They heard plenty of messages encouraging social justice, community involvement, and being good, but they seldom saw the relationship between that message, Jesus Christ, and the Bible.

-The unintended message we send to children is that Jesus is just another story in the Bible.
+The unintended message we’re sending to children is that Jesus is just another story in the Bible.
 What’s worse, in some cases He can even be extracted from it and suspended as an individual piece.